-Hurricane Irma Is Causing Florida Keys Residents to Evacuate
+Florida Gets Ready for Evacuations Ahead of Hurricane Irma

 Throughout Florida, officials and residents are making preparations, but forecasts indicate the Keys could take the country's first blow from the Category 5 storm, which was packing 185 mph (295 kph) winds early Wednesday as it crossed Barbuda.
 From Key Largo south to Key West, residents and officials said Irma is a storm that needs to be fled.

-Keys officials expected to announce a mandatory evacuation Wednesday for visitors, with residents being told to leave the next day.
+Keys officials are expected to announce a mandatory evacuation Wednesday for visitors, with residents being told to leave the next day.
 Florida Gov. Rick Scott, who plans to fly to the Keys on Wednesday, said a hospital in the island chain would have its patients evacuated by air.

 "This is not one to fool around with," said Cammy Clark, spokeswoman for Monroe County, which contains the Keys.